Natural resources conservation

 - For both options within the major, students acquire a strong background in core courses in the areas of forest science, geospatial analysis, environmental economics, policy, and oral communications.

-- Students are required to enroll in Field Experience in Forest Resources and Environmental Conservation, a two-credit, hands-on course involving field exercises that help students develop key skills related to navigation, mapping, taking inventory, resource conservation and management, timber harvesting, and forestry operations.
+- Students are required to enroll in Field Experiences in Forest Resources and Environmental Conservation, a two-credit, hands-on course involving field exercises that help students develop key skills related to navigation, mapping, taking inventory, resource conservation and management, timber harvesting, and forestry operations.
 Watch a video of students in action at Fishburn Forest.

 - Service-learning opportunities are available to sites like Australia and New Zealand, where students learn about ecological restoration and resource conservation, and then assist local community groups with long-term projects.